kaaengine/kaa/docs/reference/physics.rst

     In the nodes tree, BodyNode must be a direct child of a :class:`SpaceNode`.

     BodyNode is the only node type which can have :class:`HitboxNode` as children nodes.

+    BodyNodes themselves never collide with each other.
+The need to have HitboxNodes as children to generate collisions.
+    A BodyNode can have multiple HitboxNodes.

     BodyNode constructor accepts all parameters from the base :class:`nodes.Node` class and adds the following new parameters: